 The market is competitive, we all know that, but what is really important is that you maintain your market edge.

-It is also important to realise that, where your business model is well established and has a permanence of presence, this brings strength to your brand and confidence to your customers, but they also will have an expectation that you will be up to speed with what is happening out there.
+It also is important to realise that, particularly where your business model is well established and has a permanence of presence that this also brings strength to your brand and confidence to your customers.
+But they also will have an expectation that you will be up to speed with what is happening out there.
 This is especially true in the field of technology.

-I recall a documentary which highlighted people employed by companies to buy products, deconstruct them and communicate their secrets so competitors could play catch-up.
-That said, the end message of the programme was that, had these businesses stuck to their knitting (and invested that money properly in research and development), they would likely have innovated and gained ground in the market rather than being cast as perennial followers.
+I also recall a documentary which highlighted people who are employed by companies to buy products, deconstruct them and communicate their secrets so competitors can play catch-up.
+Although the end message of the programme was, had these businesses stuck to their knitting (and invested that money properly in research and development) they would likely have innovated and gained ground in the market rather than being cast as perennial followers.

-Your competition may also talk a good game but, so long as you innovate and are confident in your business model, talk is just that - talk.
-Take confidence from your own track record and successes and, if you think you need to innovate to stay ahead, invest in it.
-Investment may take time, but true innovation is what will set you apart and develop strong revenue streams and margins.
+Your competition may also talk a good game, but so long as you innovate and are confident in your business model, talk is just that – talk.
+Take confidence from your own track record and successes and if you think you need to innovate to stay ahead, invest in it.
+Investment is just that, and it may take time, but true innovation is what will set you apart and develop strong revenue streams and margins.

+The market will lean towards the innovator and established reputation, it always does.
 What the innovator needs to do is keep innovating, stay one step ahead and continue to be a true leader.
-Which is what we are here to help you do and why we have set up the Hub.